Tenderly/hardhat-tenderly/packages/tenderly-hardhat/README.md

 ![npm (tag)](https://img.shields.io/npm/v/@tenderly/hardhat-tenderly/latest?color=23C197&labelColor=060e18&style=for-the-badge)

-# hardhat-tenderly
+# @tenderly/hardhat-tenderly

 [Hardhat](http://hardhat.org) plugin for integration with [Tenderly](https://tenderly.co).

 This repo represents the hardhat-tenderly plugin.
 With its functionalities, you can verify contracts on the Tenderly platform.
 Verification represents an entry point into Tenderly's functionalities.
-With verified contracts, you can use various features like [debugger](https://docs.tenderly.co/debugger/how-to-use-tenderly-debugger) or [simulations and forks](https://docs.tenderly.co/simulations-and-forks/how-to-simulate-a-transaction).
+With verified contracts, you can use various features like [debugger](https://docs.tenderly.co/debugger/how-to-use-tenderly-debugger), [simulations and forks](https://docs.tenderly.co/simulations-and-forks/intro-to-simulations) or [devnets](https://docs.tenderly.co/devnets/intro-to-devnets).
 This repo will make it possible to verify your contracts with ease, so you can focus on building your dapp.

 You can read about hardhat-tenderly's verification features in detail [here](https://docs.tenderly.co/monitoring/smart-contract-verification/verifying-contracts-using-the-tenderly-hardhat-plugin).